Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

 \subsection{Idea of the proof and structure of the paper}

-The foundation of the theorem is based on the key gluing diagram \eqref{gluingfiberdiagram} of punctured Gromov-Witten invariants in \cite{ACGSPunc}.
-In Chapter \ref{background}, we review the punctured Gromov-Witten theory and explore the gluing formalism.
+The foundation of the paper is based on the punctured Gromov-Witten invariants in \cite{ACGSPunc}.
+In Chapter \ref{background}, we provide a brief review of punctured Gromov-Witten theory and the gluing formalism.
 We briefly cover the basic theory of the moduli spaces of punctured logarithmic maps and the virtual theory over the moduli of the maps to the relative Artin fans in Section \ref{evaluationlogstructuresection}.
-In order to define the logarithmic evaluation maps, we study the evaluation log structures in Section \ref{logevmapsection}.
+We study the evaluation log structures in Section \ref{logevmapsection}.
 There are canonical \textit{evaluation idealized structures} on the modified moduli spaces such that they are idealized log smooth (Proposition \ref{tildeevisidealizedlogsmooth}).
-An immediate corollary is shown in Corollary \ref{evisidealizedlogsmooth} that the logarithmic evaluation maps to the relative Artin fans are idealized log smooth.
 In Section \ref{gluingformalismsection}, we recall the gluing formalism studied in \cite[\S 5.2]{ACGSPunc}.
-It is shown in Proposition \ref{gluedmodulireducedsetup} that up to a reduction of the moduli spaces, it is sufficient to study the following fiber diagram in the category of fine, saturated logarithmic stacks
+It is shown in Proposition \ref{gluedmodulireducedsetup} that up to a reduction of the moduli spaces, it is sufficient to study the commutative diagram